cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **Installing ubODE**

-The build process for ubODE changed in August 2023 when I updated macOS to 13.5 (Ventura).
-The following should work on Ventura and earlier versions.

-Install the GNU version of libtool and automake, since the versions on macODS don't work with ubODE:
+Install the GNU version of libtool and automake, since the versions on macOS don't work with ubODE:

 	brew install libtool automake